Guide

 While you can explore without logging in, creating an account unlocks the full potential of MuDG:

-• Save your work: Keep track of all your graphs and notes in one place.
+• Save your work: Keep track of all your mind maps and notes in one place.

 • Contribute: Your usage and feedback help shape the future of this project.